karimalami7/NSC/README.md

 6. List of methods to be run: (NSC, NSCwM, TREE, NAIF, CSC).

-Outputs are (i) building time (for methods that build a structure), (ii) skyline query execution time for one dimension, (iii) Skycube query execution time.
+Outputs are (i) building time (for methods that build a structure), (ii) skyline query execution time for one random query, (iii) Skycube query execution time.